 - SFO – Terminal 3, Door 11

-Customers may use United's wheelchair equipment after checking personal wheelchairs.
+You may use our wheelchair equipment after checking your personal wheelchair.
 Checking and returning your wheelchair at the gate can also be arranged.
-Please advise us in advance if you request use of your equipment at airports for connecting flights.
+Please tell us in advance if you request use of your equipment at airports for connecting flights.
 In this case you will need to allow sufficient connection time to recheck your wheelchair, if required.
 Please note, we do our best, but damage does sometimes occur, particularly with heavier powered wheelchairs.

-Helpful suggestion: having written instructions about various items on your device will assist airport personnel as they load and unload it.
-You can design your own set of instructions or use the wheelchair information card.
-Fill out as much information as you can and affix the card to the device.
-Keep a copy for yourself as well and have it available in case the one on your device gets lost for some reason.
+Helpful suggestion: Have written instructions for your device, which will help airport personnel as they load and unload it.
+You can design your own set of instructions or use our wheelchair information card.
+Fill out as much information as you can and attach the card to the device.
+Keep a copy for yourself and have it available in case the one on your device is lost.

-Customers' manual wheelchairs can be checked for stowage in the cargo bin at either the ticket counter or gate.
-Please provide as much information as possible to our employees to ensure proper handling and loading.
+Your manual wheelchair can be checked for stowage in the cargo bin at either the ticket counter or gate.
+Please provide as much information about your wheelchair as possible to our employees so they can properly handle and load it.
 Detachable items such as seat cushions, removable sideguards and footrests can be carried in the cabin or tagged and stowed with the chair in the cargo bin.

 Powered equipment, carts and wheelchairs

-Powered equipment will not be disassembled; the batteries will be left attached, whenever the scooter and/or wheelchair will fit upright through the aircraft bin door.
+Powered equipment will not be disassembled and the batteries will be left attached whenever the scooter and/or wheelchair will fit upright through the aircraft bin door.
 If the size of the aircraft bin door prohibits this, airport personnel may ask you for instructions on how to disassemble your equipment.
-It is helpful to have the assembly/disassembly instructions with you along with the type of battery used.
-We encourage you to take advantage of the wheelchair information card that provides our staff with information on your device.
+It is helpful to have the assembly/disassembly instructions with you, along with the type of battery used.
+We encourage you to take advantage of our wheelchair information card, which provides our staff with information about your device.

 Batteries on powered equipment will remain attached whenever the scooter and/or wheelchair will fit upright through the aircraft bin door.
 Batteries must be identified as spillable, non-spillable or lithium ion so the ground staff can establish proper dangerous goods handling.
 Dry cell and gel cell batteries are considered non-spillable and fewer handling requirements are necessary.
 It is helpful if you have this information ready and available for our employees.
 Battery packs showing cracks and/or damage will not be accepted for transportation.

-Wet cell batteries are considered spillable and special preparation must be made before being transported by air.
-The battery will be accepted for transportation providing the following items are met:
+Wet cell batteries are considered spillable, and special preparation must be made before being transported by air.
+The battery will be accepted for transportation if the following conditions are met:

-- Battery has no obvious defects upon visual inspection, which includes removal of the battery where necessary
+- The battery has no obvious defects upon visual inspection, which includes removal of the battery where necessary

 - The wheelchair or mobility aid can be loaded, stowed, secured and unloaded in an upright position